-The Company's investments include direct investments in equity securities as well as investments in private equity funds and hedge funds.
+The Company's investments include direct investments in equity securities as well as investments in hedge funds.
 Initially, the transaction price is generally considered by the Company as the exit price and is the Company's best estimate of fair value.